int8/Mistral-7B-south-park-fanatic/README.md

 ### Dataset Format

-Input data should be in the `jsonl` format, with each line containing an `input` and `output` field pair.
+Input data should be in the `jsonl` format, with each line containing an `question` and `answer` field pair.
 Here are few example lines from the dataset:

 ```
-{"input": "What is the capital of France?", "output": "The capital of France is Paris."}
+{"question": "What is the capital of France?", "answer": "The capital of France is Paris."}
-{"input": "Who wrote 'Pride and Prejudice'?", "output": "Pride and Prejudice was written by Jane Austen."}
+{"question": "Who wrote 'Pride and Prejudice'?", "answer": "Pride and Prejudice was written by Jane Austen."}
-{"input": "When was the Declaration of Independence signed?", "output": "The Declaration of Independence was signed on July 4, 1776."}
+{"question": "When was the Declaration of Independence signed?", "answer": "The Declaration of Independence was signed on July 4, 1776."}
 ```

 ## Configuration Details